 - Lecturer in US Economic and Social History (Economic & Social History)

-Before joining the University of Glasgow in September 2020, I taught financial history and the history of economic thought in the Gallatin School for Individualized Study at New York University, as well as research seminars on modern credit markets and entrepreneurship and innovation in Princeton University’s Writing Program.
+Before joining the University of Glasgow in September 2020, I taught in the Gallatin School for Individualized Study at New York University and in Princeton University’s Writing Program.
 I have also held the National Endowment for the Humanities Hagley Postdoctoral Fellowship in Business, Culture, and Society and the John E. Rovensky Fellowship in US Business and Economic History.

-I am currently working on three major projects, which collectively address the intersection of democracy, finance, and the regulatory state in modern America.
+I am currently working on several major projects, which collectively address the intersection of democracy, finance, and the regulatory state in modern America.

 - Financial institutions and markets

 I would be excited to supervise research that focuses on modern American history, financial history, business history, or the history of capitalism--broadly defined.

 Researching Economic and Social History 2